felipelouza/mm-repair/Readme.md

 V = [5.3, 8.1, 6.0, 2.7]
 ```

-Next, the input matrix is converted into its CSRV representation (`input.csv.vc`).
+The CSV matrix is converted into its CSRV representation (`input.csv.vc`).
 During this step, the CSRV alphabet is remapped to a compact range of consecutive integers, and the mapping is stored in `input.csv.vc.wcode`.

 The remapped CSRV sequence is then partitioned into two components: